inspec/inspec-aws/docs/resources/aws_logs_metric_filter.md

 # aws\_logs\_metric\_filter

-Use the `aws_logs_metric_filter` InSpec audit resource to test properties of a single specific AWS Logs Metric Filter.
+Use the `aws_logs_metric_filter` InSpec audit resource to test properties of a single specific AWS CloudWatch logs metric filter.

-The AWS::Logs::MetricFilter resource specifies a metric filter that describes how CloudWatch Logs extracts information from logs and transforms it into Amazon CloudWatch metrics.
-If you have multiple metric filters that are associated with a log group, all the filters are applied to the log streams in that group.

 ## Syntax

 Ensure that a work_group name exists.

-    describe aws_logs_metric_filter(filter_name: 'FilterName') do
+    describe aws_logs_metric_filter(filter_name: 'FILTER_NAME') do
       it { should exist }
     end

 ## Parameters

 `filter_name` _(required)_

+The name of the metric filter.

 For additional information, see the [AWS documentation on AWS Logs MetricFilter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-logs-metricfilter.html).